MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 >[!NOTE]
 > M Script or M code are terms used for any code that uses the M Language.
 In the context of this article, M Script also refers to the code found inside a Power Query query and accessible through the Advanced Editor window in the View tab and also through the script view in the formula bar.

-## How does a query get evaluated in Power Query?
+## Query evaluation in Power Query

 The diagram below explores the process that happens in order to evaluate the previously mentioned query in Power Query: